soris-codes/hearten_backend/README.md

     * visual prompt
     * story starter text prompt
     * both image and story starter

-- Add timer component
-    * A user can optionally set a timer for timed writing entries

 - A user can share entries on social media platforms